Scientific Forecaster Discussion

 National Weather Service San Diego California

-layer and gusty west winds in the mountains and deserts.
-Dry and hot
+with periods of gusty southwest to west winds in the mountains

 Discussion...for extreme southwestern California including Orange...

 The overall weather pattern through the weekend will feature dry